sleak-lbl/weekly-emails/items/pmaccess.md

 ### Perlmutter Availability Access Plan

-NERSC is continuing to configure and test Perlmutter in preparation for opening the system to the broader NERSC community.
-We are working with a small number of application partners to identify issues and test the programming and runtime environments.
+NERSC has added early users to Perlmutter and is in preparation for opening the system to the broader NERSC community.
+We are still working to identify issues on the machine and fix them.

-Once the system is ready, users will be added in stages beginning with early-access users.